invictus-integration/docs-ifa/dashboard/installation/dashboard-installation.md

 ## Migration Guide

-If you're migrating from a version previous to version 4.7.0 you might find our [migration guide](dashboard-migration.md) helpful.
+If you're migrating from Invictus V1 to Invictus V2 and wish to migrate your SQL data, please follow the [migration guide](dashboard-migration.md).